tweag/ch-nixops-example/README.md

 > remark: there is also a command-line way, to be documented.

-Make sure that the (newly created) `vboxnet0` interface on your host computer is up with IP address the `IPv4 Address` from the `Adapter` tab.

 ## Deploy the cluster ##

 Create the deployment with